 See our ratios and pricing information

-Your Liathach guide will meet you at the roadside parking area midway along Glen Torridon.
-From here, an excellent but steep path weaves through rocky outcrops and terraces of Torridonian sandstone, gaining elevation rapidly.
-As we make our way on to the ridge, we will be greeted by views of Beinn Eighe to the east.
-With further views to come of Beinn Alligin to the west and Loch Torridon shimmering below.
+Your Liathach guide will meet you at the roadside parking in Glen Torridon.
+From the glen floor, we follow a steep but well-maintained path that weaves through rocky outcrops, gaining elevation rapidly.
+As we reach the ridge crest, the views open up spectacularly: the jagged peaks of Beinn Eighe dominate the eastern horizon, while Beinn Alligin looms to the west above the shimmering waters of Loch Torridon.

 Locally, Liathach is pronounced with a soft “g” instead of a “th”.
 Therefore, phonetically it would be “Lee-a-gac”.
 You may hear a few variations on the pronunciation.
 In fact, according to the extremely comprehensive book entitled, The Place Names of Loch Torridon, it is “one of the most problematic place-names around the loch”.